ZTiKnl/sara/README.md

 start/stop voice
 ```
 ### Regular Expression matches:
-Sara needs to 'understand' commands, and does this by comparing input to a regular expression.
+Sara needs to 'understand' commands, and does this by comparing input to a regular expression
 Example:
 ```
 /^(?:what|how\smuch)?\s?(?:is)?\s?(-?[0-9]+\.?(?:[0-9]+)?)\s?(?:\+|plus|\&|and)\s?(-?[0-9]+\.?(?:[0-9]+)?)\s?(?:is)?$/i